Fine-grained topological structures hidden in Fermi sea

-{\it Introduction.}~Quantum topology is a cornerstone of modern condensed matter physics that has reshaped our understanding of electronic phases and material properties~\cite{klitzing1980new,PhysRevLett.48.1559,hasan2010colloquium,qi2011topological,RevModPhys.89.041004}.
-A most prominent example is topological phases, whose quantum topology arises from the global feature of wave function across the Brillouin zone (BZ), determined by defining topological invariant of the ground state~\cite{laughlin1981quantized,thouless1982quantized,chiu2016classification}.
-The well-established topological classification has provided a solid foundation for understanding such nontrivial phases~\cite{kitaev2009periodic,PhysRevB.83.075103,PhysRevLett.106.106802,morimoto2013topological,PhysRevB.90.165114,ren2016topological}.
-However, in a metallic system, there is another quantum topology dictated by the geometry of Fermi sea, which significantly impacts the quantized response of the system~\cite{landauer1957spatial,fisher1981relation,buttiker1986four,stone1988measured}.
-The resulting conductance quantization has been observed in quantum point contacts~\cite{van1988quantized}, semiconductor nanowires~\cite{honda1995quantized,van2013quantized}, and carbon nanotubes~\cite{frank1998carbon}.
-Despite its long-standing importance, a fundamental understanding of Fermi sea topology has remained elusive.
+{\it Introduction.}~Quantum topology is a cornerstone of modern condensed matter physics, which has reshaped our understanding for electronic phases and material properties~\cite{klitzing1980new,PhysRevLett.48.1559,hasan2010colloquium,qi2011topological,RevModPhys.89.041004}.
+A most prominent example is topological phases~\cite{laughlin1981quantized,thouless1982quantized,chiu2016classification}, whose quantum topology arises from the global feature of wave function across the Brillouin zone (BZ), determined by defining topological invariant of the ground state~\cite{kitaev2009periodic,PhysRevB.83.075103,PhysRevLett.106.106802,morimoto2013topological,PhysRevB.90.165114,ren2016topological}.
+In a metallic system, there is another quantum topology dictated by the geometry of Fermi sea, which impacts the quantized response of the system~\cite{landauer1957spatial,fisher1981relation,buttiker1986four,stone1988measured}.
+The conductance quantization has been observed in quantum point contacts~\cite{van1988quantized}, semiconductor nanowires~\cite{honda1995quantized,van2013quantized}, and carbon nanotubes~\cite{frank1998carbon}.
+Recently, a breakthrough has elucidated that such Fermi sea topology is characterized by the Euler characteristic $\chi_F$~\cite{kane2022quantized}.

-Very recently, a breakthrough has elucidated that the Fermi sea topology is characterized by the Euler characteristic $\chi_F$~\cite{kane2022quantized}.
-This characterization reveals that two Fermi seas with the same $\chi_F$ are topologically equivalent, as one can be smoothly deformed into the other without crossing a Lifshitz transition (LT)~\cite{lifshitz1960anomalies}.
 With this theoretical framework, various probing schemes for $\chi_F$ have been proposed, including multipartite entanglement~\cite{tam2022topological}, Andreev state transport~\cite{tam2023probing,tam2023topological}, and density correlations of Fermi gas~\cite{tam2024topological,daix2025probing,tam2026singular}.
 The quantized response may also be possible to measured in an ultracold atomic gas~\cite{yang2022quantized,zhang2023quantized,kfwv-7wh4}.
-Moreover, when an attractive Hubbard interaction of electrons on Fermi surfaces (FSs) are considered, the metal can become topological superconductor~\cite{PhysRevLett.100.096407,liu2014realization,poon2018semimetal,jia2019topological}, of which the topological invariants of superconducting (SC) states are related to $\chi_F$ of parent filled bands~\cite{yang2023euler,PhysRevB.111.155115}.
-Nevertheless, a fundamental question remains: does $\chi_F$ alone provide a complete description of Fermi sea topology, particularly when contrasted with the exhaustive classification of topological phases?